 1. Qunse 10x 25 Mini Pocket Binoculars

 We begin our list with this example, from a brand named Qunse, and they are very compact indeed.
-This gives us a chance to explain some jargon: 10×25 means these binoculars have a magnification power of 10x – that is they will make things 10 times larger – and a 25mm lens size.
+This gives us a chance to explain some jargon: 10×25 means these binoculars have a magnification power of 10x – that is they will make things 10 times larger which is done with a focus wheel – and a 25mm lens size.
 This is not particularly powerful, but for a budget model – these are not more than £20 to buy – it’s not a bad starting point.

 Moe for hobby use than serious, these are made with decent coated optics, have a nice comfortable case making them easy to hold, and are waterproof – but not if immersed in water!
 They fold into a very compact unit that will sit in your pocket, no problem at all.
-They come with a carry case, strap and cleaning cloth, and many satisfied customers rate them as good budget binoculars.
-However, we also found some rather disgruntled buyers who say they don’t focus properly and the quality is poor.
+They come with a carry case, strap and cleaning cloth, eye cups and many satisfied customers rate them as good budget binoculars.

 2. SGODDE High-Powered 10×25

-This pair of very compact, 10×25 binoculars follows a different design theme to the foldable model above.
+This pair of best compact, 10×25 binoculars follows a different design theme to the foldable model above.
 They are a touch bulkier than that model as a result.
-Nevertheless, while only 10×25, these are decent hobby binoculars at a sensible price – under £20 we found them at – and they are neatly designed to be easy to grip and focus.
+Nevertheless, while only 10×25 wide field of view, these are decent hobby binoculars at a sensible price – under £20 we found them at – and they are neatly designed to be easy to grip and focus.
 The eye-pieces can be moved closer and apart as is required for different users, and it’s all easy to handle.

-These ones promise decent usage in low light – we’re not sure how as they use the same lenses as the above – and come complete with a case, carry strap and cleaning cloth, and while suitable for use in light rain, the makers are honest enough to state they are not for use in very wet conditions.
-We found a great number of users who gave this item very good ratings – uses included birdwatching, concerts and more – and the only complaints say they’re not very good when ‘compared with good ones’.
+These ones promise decent usage in low light conditions – we’re not sure how as they use the same lenses as the above – and come complete with a case, carry strap, lens caps and cleaning cloth, and while suitable for use in light rain, the makers are honest enough to state they are not for use in very wet conditions.
+We found a great number of users who gave this item very good ratings – uses included wildlife viewing, concerts and more – and the only complaints say they’re not very good when ‘compared with good ones’.

 3. DflamePower Mini 30×60

 A very neat and extremely compact pair of folding binoculars, this set is confusing in its name.
-30×60 should indicate it’s more powerful than those above, but in fact it offers only 8x magnification – so we have no idea what that’s all about.
-Nevertheless, this is a very clever set that will fit in the palm of a hand – they really are very small – and that are easy to focus, with quality optics and a tough rubber outer, and they come with a carry bag and a strap.
+30×60 should indicate it’s more powerful than those above, but in fact it offers only 8x magnification which is done with a focus wheel – so we have no idea what that’s all about.
+Nevertheless, this is a very clever set that will fit in the palm of a hand – they really are very small – and that are easy to focus, with good optical quality and a tough rubber outer, and they come with a carry bag and a strap.